 Alisa is a valued CNA/CRMA at The Lincoln Home who is very supportive to her peers and supervisors.
 Her peers look to her for answers to questions and see her as a role model.
 As a provider of exceptional care, Alisa he gets to know each resident and meets them where they are.
 She is the kind of nurse who sees what someone needs and makes sure she gets it done.
 One resident came back from the hospital and told Alisa, “You know what you all do here and they don’t do there?
 You all give care with love and kindness.”

-On a personal note, one phone call that I will never forget, epitomizes Alisa’s personality and the entire culture at LH.
-We were driving my 97 year old mother in law to live at the LH from Cape Cod.
+One resident’s family member shares her story of Alisa, “On a personal note, one phone call that I will never forget epitomizes Alisa’s personality and the entire culture at Lincoln Home.
+We were driving my 97-year -old mother-in-law from Cape Cod to The Lincoln Home.
 It was a long and stressful ride and I called to say we would be much later than I hoped to arrive.
-Alisa answered the call, with “How can we make this easier for you?
+Alisa answered the call, with, “How can we make this better for you?
 What can we do to help?”
-And that is exactly what each and every resident, and family, receives day in and day out, from every member of the staff who give from their heart.
+Since the day she moved in, Alisa has gone above and beyond, meeting her needs with kindness and compassion.”

 At the Lincoln Home, we are proud to have Alisa, who is extremely deserving of this award, as part of our caregiving family.

 Antarctica holds a special fascination for people wishing to see its rich and diverse wildlife, vast scenic beauty, massive glaciers, icebergs and ice shelves.
 Jason Anthony will share its Environmental History on Monday, September 16, from 3:00 – 4:00pm.